pravega/pravega/docs/deployment/deployment.md

 - Zookeeper 3.5.1-alpha
 - Bookkeeper 4.4.0

-For more details on the prerequisites and recommended configuration options for bookkeeper see the [Prerequisites Guide](prereqs.md).
+For more details on the prerequisites and recommended configuration options for bookkeeper see the [Manual Install Guide](manual-install.md).

 ## Installation